kirushenski/gatsby-starter-vadyan/README.md

 1. **.storybook/main.js** — to make it available in Storybook environment
 1. **tsconfig.json** — to make Typescript understand it
 1. **.eslintrc.js** — to make ESLint understand it

-> Aaand this is it!
-Feel free to ask me more about the setup and i will appreciate if you give project a star ⭐️ - this levels up starter position in Gatsby catalog